Global homotopy theory via partially lax limits: infty -categories of global objects as partially lax limits

 \part{\texorpdfstring{$\infty$}{infty}-categories of global objects as partially lax limits}

 In this second part of the paper we prove that various $\infty$-categories of global objects admit a description using (partially lax) limits.
 In Theorem~\ref{thm:unstablelaxlim}, we show that the $\infty$-category of global spaces is equivalent to the partially lax limit of the functor sending a compact Lie group $G$ to the $\infty$-category of $G$-spaces.
-Our main result is Theorem~\ref{thm-laxlim-global-spectra} which describes the $\infty$-category of global spectra as a partially lax limit of $G$-spectra where $G$ runs over all compact Lie group $G$.
-Finally, the techniques employed in the previous cases allow us to prove that for any Lie group $G$, the $\infty$-category of proper $G$-spectra is a limit of $H$-spectra for $H$ running over all compact subgroup of $G$.
+Our main result is Theorem~\ref{thm-laxlim-global-spectra} which describes the $\infty$-category of global spectra as a partially lax limit of $G$-spectra where $G$ runs over all compact Lie groups $G$.
+Finally, the techniques employed in the previous cases allow us to prove that for any Lie group $G$, the $\infty$-category of proper $G$-spectra is a limit of $H$-spectra for $H$ running over all compact subgroups of $G$.
 The precise statement can be found in Theorem~\ref{thm-lim-proper-spectra}.

 \begin{remark*} To not burden the notation even more, we have decided to state Theorem~\ref{thm:unstablelaxlim} and Theorem~\ref{thm-laxlim-global-spectra} for the family of all compact Lie groups.
-However, the proofs hold verbatim for any family of compact Lie groups which is closed under isomorphisms, finite products, passage to subgroups and passage to quotients (i.e., any multiplicative global family in the language of~ \cite{Schwede18}). \end{remark*}
+However, the proofs hold verbatim for any family of compact Lie groups which is closed under isomorphisms, finite products, passage to subgroups and passage to quotients (i.e., any multiplicative global family in the language of~\cite{Schwede18}).
+If the family is not closed under finite products, then the equivalences of the two theorems still hold without symmetric monoidal structures.
+This is due to the fact that the model structure constructed in~\cite{Schwede18} is only shown to be symmetric monoidal for a multiplicative global family.
+We note that our result in fact allows us to define a symmetric monoidal structure on global spectra with respect to any global family, as a partially lax limit of symmetric monoidal categories is automatically symmetric monoidal. \end{remark*}